 But, for now, let's just focus on one simple claim: a ruler was at the center of the autopsy photos of the back of the head and this ruler was "adjacent" to an oval defect--what the panel presumed to be the entrance of a bullet on the back of Kennedy's head.

 Well, there's a problem with this.
 As demonstrated on the slide above, three of the four photos of the back of Kennedy's head have been published since the time of the panel's report, and only one of them shows a ruler close to the oval defect presumed to have been the bullet hole.
 The HSCA published a tracing of a photo in which the ruler was by the presumed bullet hole.
 The color print from which this was traced was subsequently published by HSCA photo analyst Robert Groden in his book The Killing of The President, and is shown on the slides above.
-But Groden also published a crop of the other colored print.
+But Groden also published a cropped version of the other colored print.
 The ruler in this photo was an inch or so away from the supposed bullet hole.
 And this was years after David Lifton published one of the black and white photos.
-Well, there was no ruler at all in this photo.
+Well, there was no ruler at all in this black and white photo.

 Now, it's always possible the photo Lifton published had been cropped.
 And it's possible the ruler in the second photo published by Groden was supposed to demonstrate the size of the supposed bullet hole, but was held too far away.
 But that doesn't excuse the HSCA panel for pretending the ruler was by the supposed hole in all these photos, and in the center of the frame.
 This clearly wasn't true.
-And their presenting it as such can only be taken as a by-product of their determination to sell that the autopsy doctors were wrong, and that the bullet really entered where Dr. Fisher had told them it had entered, by the cowlick.
+And their presenting it as such can be taken as a by-product of their determination to sell that the autopsy doctors were wrong, and that the bullet really entered where Dr. Fisher had told them it had entered--by the cowlick.

 This proved to be a big problem...for Dr. Humes.
 In 1996 HSCA counsel Andy Purdy told the ARRB that after Humes made his comments about the panel's presumed bullet hole being nothing but "clotted blood," Dr. Charles Petty took Humes outside and yelled at him.
 And this wasn't just Purdy's fantasy.
 In a 2-20-2000 meeting with researchers, Dr. Michael Baden not only confirmed Purdy's story, but built upon it.
 He re-constructed Petty's words to Humes for dramatic effect, and had Petty call Humes a "God-damned jackass."